-- Understand translation and/or interpreting as a social and professional activity of intercultural communication. - Identify interpreting in its social context. - Know professional interpreting market. - Know and apply the different basic professional interpreting tools. - Analyze different interpreting situations. - Analyze texts and/or discourses before interpreting them with a specific aim. - Develop the ability to identify appropriate documentation resources and to be able to measure their reliability and to use them. - Understand the importance of the textual conventions for interpreting decisions. - Develop the intercultural competence through the identification of cultural problems and through the research of appropriate solutions. - Develop self-concept as an interpreter and the security of the own work done. - Develop interpersonal competence and the ability to work in groups.
+- Learn the history of interpreting and how that history informs the current practice of interpreting today. - Learn the basic interpreting theory and how that theory is applied to the delivery of competent, accurate interpreting. - Perform competent, accurate interpreting in the consecutive and bilateral modes. - Understand interpreting as a social and professional activity of intercultural communication. - Identify interpreting in its social context. - Know the professional interpreting market. - Develop the ability to identify appropriate documentation resources and to be able to measure their reliability and to use them. - Understand what elements are necessary to provide competent interpreting, and be able to critique interpreting by their peers. - Develop self-concept as an interpreter and the security of your own work done. - Understand the ethical consequences surrounding interpreting. - Develop interpersonal competence and the ability to work in groups.